Pandora Papers: Czech PM secretly bought French chateau

 It helped Leonid Lebedev, a Russian oil-tycoon on the run from corruption charges, to hide ownership of four companies in 2015 and it tried to help Alexander Abramov, a Russian steel baron, to try to get off the hook on US sanctions, the ICIJ said.

-But Anastasiades said he had had nothing to do with the company since 1997.
+Anastasiades said he had had nothing to do with the company since 1997.

-And the Cypriot law firm also denied wrongdoing.
+And the Cypriot law firm denied wrongdoing.

-The Pandora Papers are said to contain 12m documents from 14 financial services firms in tax-haven type jurisdictions, including Cyprus, Panama, and Switzerland.
+The Pandora Papers are said to contain 12m documents from 14 financial-services firms in tax-haven type jurisdictions, including Cyprus, Panama, and Switzerland.

-They name 35 current and former world leaders and 300 or so officials and are the latest in a similar line of revelations, including Offshore Leaks in 2013, Panama Papers in 2016, and Paradise Papers in 2017.
+They name 35 current and former world leaders and 300 or so officials and are the latest in a line of revelations, including Offshore Leaks in 2013, Panama Papers in 2016, and Paradise Papers in 2017.

 They show how Azerbaijan's president Ilham Aliyev ran rings round British regulators by investing more than £400m (€460m) of shady family money in the London real-estate market.